jmisavage/red-snapper/README.md

 - **format** (_string_) - File format of the screenshot.
 Acceptable values are "png" or "jpeg".
 Defaults to PNGs. **(optional)**
 - **quality** (_integer_) - Value between [0..100] and only used when format is jpeg.
 Defaults to 80. **(optional)**
 - **fullPage** (_boolean_) - When set to true the height of the image will grow to expand the content of the page.
 Defaults to false. **(optional)**

-## Roadmap

-- Full page screenshots
-- Video recording of a page